40637323/DevOps_Gp5/use cases/use_case_description_for_report_4.md

 2. The system extracts the population data for the top 7 countries in the world.
 3. The system shows a clear and readable list of top 7 populated countries in the world.
 ### Extensions
-In Step 2, The system failed to extracts the population data and generate empty list.
+In Step 2, The system failed to extracts the population data and generate an error message.
 ### Sub-Variations
 None
 ### SCHEDULE